KhaledHosseini/polygolt-dsa/README.md

   - updateDataAtFront()
   - updateDataAtBack()

-For example, `Linear search` algorithm uses `accessDataBySequence` and compare each item  with a specified value to find the answer while `Binary search` algorithm needs `accessDataAtRandomIndex` operation.<b>
+For example, `Linear search` algorithm uses `accessDataBySequence` and compare each item  with a specified value to find the answer while `Binary search` algorithm needs `accessDataAtRandomIndex` operation.<br>
 A note on `Random Access`: In the context of data structures, random access refers to the ability to instantly access a specific location.
 With [Array](#array), for instance, if you select a random index, the Array data structure can immediately provide you with the address of that index.
 However, if you attempt to access a random index in a [LinkedList](#linkedlist), the data structure cannot instantaneously provide the address.
 Instead, it must iterate from the beginning (starting from head) until it reaches the desired index.
 Consequently, LinkedLists are considered to have a time complexity of `O(n)` (Upper bound) for random access operation.
 Most algorithms require `O(1)` random access, and languages such as Java have introduced a marker interface(with no methods) called [RandomAccess](https://github.com/openjdk/jdk/blob/master/src/java.base/share/classes/java/util/RandomAccess.java).
 This interface serves as a reminder that certain algorithms rely on random access.
 To ensure that these algorithms perform efficiently with your data structure, it is necessary to make it compatible with random access.
 The Swift equivalent is a marker protocol [RandomAccessCollection](https://github.com/apple/swift/blob/main/stdlib/public/core/RandomAccessCollection.swift).

 ### Fundamental Algorithms